Piazza San Marco: From the Renaissance to the fall of the Republic (1490–1797)

 After the death of Sansovino funds were at last made available to start the rebuilding of the south side of the Piazza in its new position well clear of the campanile.
-His idea of a two-storey building continuing the facade of the Libreria had to be abandoned, as the Procurators required three storeys.
-However Vincenzo Scamozzi based the design on the facade of the Libreria and completed ten bays between 1582 and 1586, The Procuratie Nuove (New Procuracies), as they are called, were not completed until 1640, when the remaining bays on the south side were completed and continued round the corner to the church of San Geminiano by Baldassarre Longhena.
+His idea of a two-storey building continuing the façade of the Libreria had to be abandoned, as the Procurators required three storeys.
+However, Vincenzo Scamozzi based the design on the façade of the Libreria and completed ten bays between 1582 and 1586, The Procuratie Nuove (New Procuracies), as they are called, were not completed until 1640, when the remaining bays on the south side were completed and continued round the corner to the church of San Geminiano by Baldassarre Longhena.

 Napoleon and later (1797 onwards)

 Venice surrendered to Napoleon on 12 May 1797.
 By 4 June a "Tree of Liberty" had been placed in the Piazza.
 Soon afterwards stonemasons were sent out on the orders of the Municipality to destroy images of the winged lion, which was seen as a symbol of Venetian independence and aristocratic rule.
 On the Porta della Carta in the Piazzetta the head of Doge Francesco Foscari was removed as well as that of the lion before which he was kneeling.
 (They were replaced by copies later in the century).
 The French ordered the four horses of San Marco to be taken down and sent to Paris together with the bronze lion on the column in the Piazzetta.
 They were removed in December 1797.

 In January 1798 under the Treaty of Campoformio the Austrians moved into Venice in place of the French.
 This first Austrian ascendancy lasted from 1798 to 19 January 1806, when the French moved back after Napoleon's victories at Austerlitz and Jena and his establishment of the kingdom of Italy in 1804.
 Napoleon appointed his stepson Eugène de Beauharnais as his viceroy and in 1807 it was ordered that the Procuratie Nuove were to become the royal palace for his occupation.
 Napoleon himself paid a ceremonial visit to Venice later in 1807, landing at the Piazzetta on his way to the new palace.